North Warwickshire road closures: almost two dozen for motorists to avoid over the next fortnight

 Advertisement

-• A5, from 9pm September 25 to 6am September 26, slight delays (under 10 minutes): A5 Grendon roundabout, partial closure of the roundabout and four-way traffic signals for carriageway reconstruction/renewal works.
+• M6, from 9pm October 3 to 6am October 4, slight delays (under 10 minutes): M6 southbound, jct 3a to jct 3, Lane closure for technology works.

+• M42, from 9pm October 4 to 6am October 5, slight delays (under 10 minutes): M42 both directions, junction 9 to junction 10, lane closure for barriers - permanent.

 Advertisement